 Expectations During Isolation

 Isolating when diagnosed with COVID-19 is essential to slowing the spread of disease, regardless of one’s vaccination status.
 When in isolation, you must curtail all contact with others so the virus has no opportunity to spread.
-That means you remain in your room during the 10-day period, arrange to have meals delivered to your room (not the lobby), don’t allow visitors, and participate only remotely in daily activities.
+That means you remain in your room during the five-day period, arrange to have meals delivered to your room (not the lobby), don’t allow visitors, and participate only remotely in daily activities.
 Remember, even if you are asymptomatic, you are still contagious until you are past your isolation period.

 Don’t lose your room!
 William & Mary’s agreement for blocks of rooms at reduced rates allows students to isolate after being diagnosed with COVID-19.
 If you are not consistently isolating or properly masking, hotel staff may require you to vacate at their discretion!